London Has Fallen: Plot

 G8 intelligence services locate Pakistani arms trafficker and terrorist mastermind Aamir Barkawi at his compound and authorize a drone strike during his daughter's wedding, killing Barkawi's family and presumably Barkawi himself.

 Two years later, the British Prime Minister James Wilson has suddenly died, and the G7 leaders prepare to attend his funeral in London.
-Secret Service Director Lynne Jacobs assigns Agent Mike Banning to lead U.S. President Benjamin Asher's overseas security detail, even though Banning's wife Leah is shortly to give birth.
+Secret Service Director Lynne Jacobs assigns Agent Mike Banning to lead U.S. President Benjamin Asher's overseas security detail, although Banning's wife Leah is shortly to give birth.
 Air Force One lands at Stansted Airport, and Banning arranges an earlier arrival at Somerset House in London via Marine One.

-As Asher's Presidential car arrives at St Paul's Cathedral, an army of mercenaries led by Barkawi's son Kamran launch coordinated attacks on the city, disguised as Metropolitan Police, the Queen's Guardsmen, and other first responders, killing the leaders of Canada, Germany, Japan, Italy, and France, damaging major landmarks, and generating mass panic.
+As Asher's Presidential car arrives at St Paul's Cathedral, an army of mercenaries led by Barkawi's son Kamran launch coordinated attacks on the city.
+They are disguised as Metropolitan Police, the Queen's Guardsmen, and other first responders, killing the leaders of Canada, Germany, Japan, Italy, and France.
+They damage major landmarks and generate mass panic.

 Asher's early arrival throws off the St. Paul's attack, and Banning returns Asher and Jacobs to Marine One.
-Terrorists with Stinger missiles force a crash landing in Hyde Park, killing Jacobs.
+Islamic terrorists with Stinger missiles force a crash landing in Hyde Park, killing Jacobs.
 Banning escorts Asher into the London Underground as the city's power is lost and residents shelter indoors.

 In Washington, D.C., Vice President Allan Trumbull investigates the incident with British authorities while trying to track down Asher.
 He receives a call from Barkawi, still alive and in Sanaa.
 Seeking revenge for the drone strike that killed his daughter and having poisoned Wilson to lure the G7 leaders to London, Barkawi promises to livestream Asher's execution when Kamran captures him.

-Trumbull orders his staff to locate Barkawi's businesses and find any connection to the attack, while British authorities stand down all first responders so any left in the open can be identified as terrorists.
+Trumbull orders his staff to locate Barkawi's businesses to find any connection to the attack, while British authorities stand down all first responders so those left in the open can be identified as terrorists.
 After leaving a sign to be picked up by satellite, Banning leads Asher to a safe-house, where MI6 Agent Jacquelin Marshall briefs them.
 Marshall receives a voice message from Trumbull that they saw Banning's sign, and an extraction team is en route.